syncfusion-content/angularjs-docs/angular-1/Spreadsheet/Getting-Started.md

 All the Essential JavaScript directives have been encapsulated into a single module called `ejangular` so the first step would be to declare dependency for this module within your AngularJS application.

-The spreadshet can be created using `ej-spreadsheet` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.
+The Spreadsheet can be created using `ej-spreadsheet` AngularJS directive and its properties can be defined using `e-` prefix followed by the property name.

 The code example for defining controls in AngularJS is as follows,